jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 In terms of hackathons I only attended PennApps XVIII and MHacks 11.
 {% include photo.html img="/my-story/pictures/f18/0.JPG" size="45%" caption="Skating again at PennApps" %}

-{% include photo.html img="/my-story/pictures/f18/1.JPG" size="55%" caption="Mhacks Auditorium" %}

-{% include photo.html img="/my-story/pictures/f18/2.JPG" size="55%" caption="Food at Mhacks 11" %}
+{% include photo2.html img1="/my-story/pictures/f18/1.JPG" img2="/my-story/pictures/f18/2.JPG" caption="Mhacks Auditorium and Food at Mhacks 11" %}

 {% include photo.html img="/my-story/pictures/f18/3.JPG" size="55%" caption="Alex and I at Mhacks 11.
 We teamed at MhacksX and both interned at Okta over the summer.
 He was at the SF office and I was at the Toronto office.
 Our team also won at the Okta intern hackathon." %}